 Hadley L. Matarazzo litigates cases involving medical device and pharmaceutical liability, consumer protection, toxic torts, medical malpractice, and catastrophic personal injury.
 She has extensive experience handling complex litigation, including serving in court appointed leadership positions in multi-district litigation (MDL) in federal court and multi-county litigation (MCL) in New Jersey.
 Hadley oversees the firm’s defective drug and medical device and consumer protection practices.

 Since joining Faraci Lange in 2010, Hadley has handled all types of cases.
-She has been appointed Co-Lead counsel in the Excellus Data Breach class action litigation and currently serves on the Plaintiffs’ Steering in the Bard IVC Filter MDL.
+She is Co-Lead counsel in the Excellus Data Breach class action litigation and serves on the Plaintiffs’ Steering Committee in the Bard IVC Filter MDL.
 Most recently, Hadley was appointed to represent plaintiffs as Co-Lead Interim Class Counsel in the Hoosick Falls water contamination lawsuit.

 Hadley is also litigating claims related to metal-on-metal hip implants, including DePuy ASR, DePuy Pinnacle, Biomet M2a Magnum, and Stryker Rejuventate/ABG II.
 Hadley had the lead trial case in the DePuy ASR MDL in which a global settlement was announced in the fall of 2013 and was appointed by the court to the Plaintiffs’ Steering Committee in the Biomet hip implant MDL pending in federal court in Indiana and to the Science Committee in the Stryker Rejuvenate/ABGII hip implant MCL pending in state court in New Jersey.
 She is also investigating and litigating claims related to several other medical devices and pharmaceutical drugs, including, but not limited to, Zimmer Durom hip implants, transvaginal mesh, Risperdal, Xarelto, Pradaxa and testosterone replacement therapy such as AndroGel.
 Hadley has also settled claims related to the ingestion of Yaz/Yasmin/Ocella.